How to Make Lithuanian Bacon Buns

 - The yolk of one egg (for basting)

 Ingredients for Filling

 - ½ pound of ham (I usually just buy a ham steak and cut it up) chopped into very small pieces

 Important Step When Making Bacon Buns

-One year while making these bacon buns I decided that because I was in a hurry, I would skip refrigerating the dough overnight.
-The buns for some reason didn't come out quite as good, and the dough was harder to work with, so if possible leave the dough in the refrigerator overnight.
+One year while making these bacon buns, I decided that, because I was in a hurry, I would skip refrigerating the dough overnight.
+The buns for some reason didn't come out quite as good, and the dough was harder to work with.
+If possible, you should leave the dough in the refrigerator overnight.

 Best Compliment I Could Have Received